stocnet/MoNAn/README.md

 #> [1] 0.04541426
 ```

-Re-run estimation with previous results as starting values and check
+If convergence is too high, re-run estimation with previous results as
-convergence:
+starting values and check convergence:

 ``` r
 myResDN <- estimateMobilityNetwork(myDependentVariable,